top of page

 Sir 26:10-11

-10 If thy daughter be shameless, keep her in straitly, lest she abuse herself through overmuch liberty.
+If thy daughter be shameless, keep her in straitly, lest she abuse herself through overmuch liberty.
 11 Watch over an impudent eye: and marvel not if she trespass against thee.

-• Fornication and Deceit would make her unashamed without reverence for others, so understanding this, a father is admonished not to be amazed if she happens to do something disrespectful towards him
+• Fornication and Deceit would make her unashamed without reverence for others, so understanding this, a father is admonished not to be amazed if she happens to do something disrespectful towards him;

 Sir 26:12

-12 She will open her mouth, as a thirsty traveller when he hath found a fountain, and drink of every water near her: by every hedge will she sit down, and open her quiver against every arrow.
+She will open her mouth, as a thirsty traveller when he hath found a fountain, and drink of every water near her: by every hedge will she sit down, and open her quiver against every arrow.

 4Macc 18:4-6

-4. Now these are the words that the mother of the seven sons, the righteous woman, spake to her children: 'I was a pure maiden, and I strayed not from my father's house, and I kept guard over the rib that was builded into Eve.
+Now these are the words that the mother of the seven sons, the righteous woman, spake to her children: 'I was a pure maiden, and I strayed not from my father's house, and I kept guard over the rib that was builded into Eve.
 5. No seducer of the desert, no deceiver in the field, corrupted me; nor did the false, beguiling Serpent sully the purity of my maidenhood; 6.
 I lived with my husband all the days of my youth;

-• So parents can see the great benefit of raising their daughters up in righteousness according to the law so that she may not be mislead by the spirit of Fornication or Deceit to transgress against Alahayim without shame.
+• So parents can see the great benefit of raising their daughters up in righteousness according to the law so that she may not be misled by the spirit of Fornication or Deceit to transgress against Alahayim without shame.

 A Father's Care for Daughters

-Sir 42:9
+Sir 42:9-10

-The father waketh for the daughter when no man knoweth, and the care for her taketh away sleep; when she is young lest she pass away the flower of her age, and being married, lest she should be hated:
+The father waketh for the daughter when no man knoweth, and the care for her taketh away sleep; when she is young lest she pass away the flower of her age, and being married, lest she should be hated: 10 In her virginity lest she should be defiled, and gotten with child in her fathers house; and having an husband, lest she should misbehave herself: and when she is married, lest she should be barren

 • If a man sees his daughter is struggling with pleasure in the wrong spirits, he has to implement whats necessary to help her along with an increase in prayer and seeking insight on what's necessary to help her;